usnistgov/oscal-xproc3/tutorial/outline.md

 - Comfortable installing and running tools from the command line (Linux or Windows)
 - Familiar with XML on at least one platform, or ready to learn
 - Comfortable with Github (cloning or forking repositories)
-- Have Java installed and working
+- Have Java (v8/11) installed and working

 ## Sketch

-This tutorial is designed as a self-guided tour for those unable to get live help.
-By following instructions carefully (and assuming requisite background), you should be able to make things work, understand the moving parts, and to know what to research next.
+This tutorial is designed to offer a self-guided tour for those unable to get live help.
+By following instructions carefully (and assuming requisite background), you should be able to make things work, understand the moving parts, and determine what to research next.

-We can go through slides together but it might be a bit of a 'whirlwind tour' if we do - they are meant to offer points for future reference, not for a dog-and-pony show.

-code the lessons in HTML with Schematron support and Markdown processing
+However, the resources offered are also intended to be available for discussion, whether in formal or informal training sessions among professionals, academics or amateur/freelancers.
+In development, we will be keeping the solo autodidact in mind -- but we also take note when we see opportunities for discussion and consideration of differing perspectives.

+Not only is there no rule against 'borrowing' from or adapting this tutorial or part of it -- that is part of the idea.
+(Credit your sources as always.)

+As noted in the readme, there are several ways to work the sequence.
+Read it first!

+### Lesson sequence

+- setup
+- unpack (survey of files used in setup)
+- oscal-convert
+- oscal-validate
+- oscal-transform
+- oscal-pub
+- xproc-files (including zipping)
+- xproc-document - covering xproc-doc
+- xproc-validate - covering Schematron
+- xproc-repo - ci/cd, regression testing
+- xproc-xspec
+- xproc-debug
+- tutorial-pub

+### Equipment

+Command line with bash or Windows (cmd/Powershell)

+File system browser i.e. Windows Explorer or Linux desktop
+  - or you are awesome with the CL!

+Programmer's text editor for light editing
+  XML capabilities are awesome but not essential

+#### notes

 Lesson_01 - 'setup' Setup and smoke tests [slides on XProc background and context]